rednir/wow2/COMMANDS.md

  - `!wow vc toggle-auto-np`
      - Toggles whether the np command will be executed everytime a new song is playing.

+ - `!wow vc toggle-auto-join`
+     - Toggles whether the bot will try join when a new song is added to the queue.

  - `!wow vc set-vote-skips-needed [NUMBER]`
      - Sets the number of votes needed to skip a song request to NUMBER.